Who We Are

 Our knowledge translates into cures and disease prevention.
 Our research sparks new treatments.
 Our educators teach tomorrow’s health care leaders.
 Our outreach programs improve community health.

 (Represents individuals who were seen and discharged.
-The total number of visits, including those who became inpatients or were transferred to the Observation Unit and thus counted in other categories, is 45,611.)
+Patients who becameinpatients or were transferred to the Observation Unit are counted in othercategories.)

 Licensed beds: 576

 Patients from Oregon: 86 percent

 Caring for the community: More than one-half of OHSU’s hospitalizedpatients are insured via a public payer or are uninsured.

 * Includes Child Development and Rehabilitation Center and Oregon Health Information Network visits.